 This means that the only way that someone would be able to tell if you are wearing this type of hearing aid is if you tell them!
-In this article, we explore the best invisible hearing aids on the market for 2025 as well as the pros and cons of this hearing aid type.
+On this page, we explore the best invisible hearing aids on the market for 2025 as well as the pros and cons of this hearing aid type.

 This means that they are generally only suitable for people with mild to moderate hearing loss, as they usually can’t produce enough power for wearers with more severe hearing loss.